TrDA-hab/Projects/I2C multi display/README.md

    `Restart 1`
    `Power1 2` // To initialize display # 1
    `Restart 1`
- - **Caution: Displays must be initialized every time the ESP8266 is powered off/on.**
  - Run the command in the console  to run the "Interlock" mode, for the possibility of individual output of information on displays (optional):
    `Interlock 1,2,3` // Group Relay1 and Relay2 and Relay3 in "group 1".
    `Interlock 1`     // Enable relay interlock mode.